damsheer/damsheer.GitHub.io/index.md

 ## News

-I found there are not many works on sparse matrix-matrix multiplication with fault-tolerant
+2021.9.18 I found there are not many works on sparse matrix-matrix multiplication with fault-tolerant

-Recently, I'm doing some research on optimizing sparse matrix-matrix multiplication.
+2021.9.16 Recently, I'm doing some research on optimizing sparse matrix-matrix multiplication.

-It seems like SC more likely to accept works about large-scale applications.
+2021.7.13 It seems like SC is more likely to accept works about large-scale applications.

-I finish my work ablohave a plan to submit a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.
+I finished my works. and I have a plan about submitting a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.

 ## Research Interest